They Who Feed on Shadows - Episode 6

 “My patients already know the answer to every one of their questions - especially, What should I do?
 I usually tell them they need less therapy and more common sense.”
 Dr. Grant Kellor

-In 2005, as Dale’s obsession with my mother tightened like a vice clamping bone, his own brother sat down at what I imagine to be a stately desk and wrote Sylvia a letter.
+In 2005, as Dale’s obsession with my mother tightened like a vise clamping bone, his own brother sat down at what I imagine to be a stately desk and wrote Sylvia a letter.
 It contained no hidden codes, no secret intimacies, nor fantastical metaphors.
 It was a simple warning written in the voice of a man who plainly sees danger and hopes the doctor in the room will too.

 Here is that letter.